esheldon/desdb/README.md

     print df.url(type=type, run=run, expname=expname, ccd=ccd)
     ftp://desar.cosmology.illinois.edu/DESFiles/desardata/DES/red/blah/red/expname/expname_03.fits.fz

 Note you need the DESDATA environment variable set to get the full path to your local file.
+Other classes of interest are the Red and Coadd classes for dealing with those file types.

 Connection Class
 ------------------